Syphon Filter 3

-Syphon Filter 3 is a third-person shooter, stealth video game developed by Bend Studio and published by Sony Computer Entertainment for PlayStation.
-It was added on January 17, 2023 as part of PS Plus Premium Classic Catalog.
+Syphon Filter 3 is a 2001 third-person shooter video game developed by Sony Bend and published by Sony Computer Entertainment for the PlayStation.
+It is the third installment in the Syphon Filter series and the last to be released on the PlayStation.
+It was re-released in 2023 for the PlayStation 4 and PlayStation 5.

 Plot

 Secretary of State Vince Hadden brings in Gabriel Logan, Lian Xing and Lawrence Mujari to testify in Congress about their relationship to the Agency.
-He believes all three to be guilty, and questions them after they assassinate Shi-Hao from a hotel in Japan.
+He believes all three to be guilty, and questions them after Gabe assassinates Shi-Hao from a hotel in Tokyo.
 The three do not realize that Hadden is involved in the conspiracy, and is looking for scapegoats.

 Gabe begins by describing the first Syphon Filter investigation.
 He and Lian went to Costa Rica to find missing Agent Ellis.
 When they arrive, the two see that Erich Rhoemer has ordered Ellis killed, but Gabe must continue his mission and identify what Rhoemer was doing at the drug plantation.
 Gabe chases Rhoemer onto an airplane despite his Agency superior Edward Benton denying him permission.
 Gabe did not know back then that Benton and the Agency controlled Rhoemer, who escaped from the plane.

 Mujari testifies next, and tells Hadden how he once worked for a resistance during the Apartheid era in South Africa.
 At the Pugari Gold Mine, he discovered that mining slaves had caught a deadly plague and the mine owners were covering it up.
 Mujari retrieved samples and gave them to Teresa Lipan.
+Having dropped out from school, he swears to finish his education to be of help to his people.

 When it's Lian's turn to testify, she details her first encounter with Gabe during the Soviet–Afghan War and her role in the Costa Rica operation.
 Meanwhile, Gabe goes to Ireland with MI6 agent Maggie Powers in an effort to scuttle a shipment of Syphon Filter, denying possession to the consortium and the local IRA cell.
 On board the S.S.
 Lorelei, Gabe plants several explosives and finds a document that will point to a virus test site in Australia.
 He also looks for any information on the mysterious arms consortium that controls the Agency.
 Gabe uncovers a mole in MI6, Nigel Cummings, who is aiding them.
 He kills Nigel and secures the last viral transport on the docks.
 The Lorelei is sunk with all hands lost.